-Click e to set the starting point and click e again to set the second point; these two points define the reference line.
+Click to set the starting point and click again to set the second point; these two points define the reference line.
 Then two lines perpendicular to this one have to be created.
-With a third click e, set the first of these perpendicular lines -with a specific length-, and with a fourth click e, set the second one -of the same length as the previous one.
+With a third click as the first of these perpendicular lines -with a specific length-, and with a fourth click as the second one -of the same length as the previous one.
 Between the two perpendicular lines, and passing through the last point, a fourth line perpendicular to these ones and parallel to the reference line appears, which is the one that is measured and indicates the separation between the two perpendicular lines.
-A started TA-GT measurement can be cancelled at any time before setting the last point by pressing the \fbox{Esc} key.
+A started TA-GT measurement can be cancelled at any time before setting the last point by pressing the Esc key.